-The Cromwell Diversified Property Trust (DPT), an entity related to the responsible entity, held 14,780,873.55 units in the Trust at 30 June 2023 (2022: 14,780,873.55).
+The Cromwell Diversified Property Trust (DPT), an entity related to the responsible entity, held 14,814,923.14 units in the Trust at 30 June 2024 (2023: 14,780,873.55).

 The Directors and other KMP of the responsible entity, including their personally related parties, had no loans payable to/receivable from the Fund.
-During the prior year, a related party to Ms TL Cox acquired 371,720 units in the Fund and these units continue to be held in the current year.
+A related party to Ms TL Cox acquired 371,720 units in the Fund during 2022, these units continue to be held in the current year.
 No other KMP or their related parties held any units in the Fund during the financial year or at year-end.